truongvinht/quiz-maker/README.md

 # Quiz Maker

 A modern, interactive quiz application built with React, TypeScript, and Tailwind CSS.
-Features randomized questions and answers, comprehensive explanations, and a polished UI with collapsible results.
+Features topic-based quizzes, multiple question types, customizable quiz ranges, and comprehensive explanations with a polished UI.

 ## Features

+### Core Features
+- **Topic-Based Quizzes**: Select from multiple quiz topics, each with its own question bank
+- **Quiz Configuration**: Choose your starting question and number of questions to practice
+- **Multiple Question Types**:
+  - **Standard Multiple Choice**: Single or multiple correct answers with radio buttons or checkboxes
+  - **Ordering Questions**: Arrange steps in the correct sequence using dropdown selections
+  - **Matching Questions**: Match scenarios with corresponding answers
 - **Randomized Questions**: Questions are shuffled on each quiz attempt for a fresh experience
-- **Randomized Answer Options**: Answer choices are randomized to prevent pattern memorization
+- **Randomized Answer Options**: Answer choices are randomized to prevent pattern memorization (standard questions only)
+- **Quiz Timer**: Track your time with an HH:MM:SS timer displayed in the header
+- **Progress Tracking**: Visual indicators showing current question position and quiz progress

+### User Experience
 - **Interactive UI**: Clean, modern interface with visual feedback for correct/incorrect answers
 - **Comprehensive Explanations**: Detailed explanations for each question with context about why answers are correct or incorrect
 - **Collapsible Quiz Summary**: Review all questions with expandable/collapsible details and explanations
-- **Progress Tracking**: Visual indicators showing selection progress and quiz completion
+- **Time Tracking**: View total elapsed time in the final summary
+- **Flexible Navigation**: Navigate between questions, skip around, or go back to review
 - **Responsive Design**: Fully responsive layout that works on desktop and mobile devices
 - **Accessibility**: WCAG-compliant with proper ARIA labels and keyboard navigation